 Authors of accepted webtexts assign to Kairos the right to publish and distribute their work electronically, including publication on the web and on CD-ROM, and to archive and make it permanently retrievable electronically.
-Authors retain their copyright interest in their work, however, so after their project has appeared in Kairos, they may republish their text in any manner they wish--electronic or print--as long as they clearly acknowledge Kairos as its original site of publication.
-We encourage authors to place on their work a Creative Commons license, which allows authors to declare what rights (if any) they are willing to grant to others to make use of their work.
-(However, authors whose work is published in Kairos grant to the journal the rights listed above; this agreement supersedes any other licensing of your work.)
+Authors retain their copyright interest in their work, however, so after their project has appeared in Kairos, they may republish their text in any manner they wish—electronic or print—as long as they clearly acknowledge Kairos as its original site of publication.

 The journal itself, that is, the interface design and the synthesis of the scholarly work we publish and the editorial activities that produce the interface and structure of each issue is copyright Kairos.
 Kairos is the entity created by the collective work and creative vision of the Kairos editorial staff and editorial board, regardless of the individuals who hold those positions.
 The journal is copyright Kairos (as defined above); no individual or institution may claim ownership or place any restrictions on the form, format, content, or distribution of the journal.

-Because we strongly support the Creative Commons project, Kairos has generated a CC license; this license states that anyone is free to copy, distribute, display, or perform Kairos as a whole under the following conditions: you must give the original author(s) credit; you may not use this work for commercial purposes; and you must allow your use of Kairos to be granted the same license terms.
+Because we strongly support the Creative Commons project, Kairos has generated a CC license; this license states that anyone is free to copy, distribute, display, or perform the infrastrucuture and main user interface of Kairos under the following conditions: you must give the original author(s) credit; you may not use this work for commercial purposes; and you must allow your use of Kairos to be granted the same license terms.
 However, any of these conditions can be waived if you get permission from the copyright holder.
 So, for instance, publishers who wish to use screenshots of the Kairos interface need only request permission—this is a common occurrence and we routinely grant permission, although we reserve the right not to do so.
 However, permission to use screenshots of the webtexts we publish must be requested from both the journal (for the interface) and the individual author (for that author's work).